Jesus replied,No one who puts his hand to the plow and looks back is fit for service in the kingdom of God.

 —Luke 9:62, NIV

-I don’t know if you have ever mowed the lawn, but if you push off and then look back, you’ll discover that you have mowed in a crooked line.
+I don’t know if you have ever done this while mowing the lawn, but if you keep looking back as you go, you’ll discover that you have mowed in a crooked line.
 That’s not so bad, because you can correct it by mowing over your mistake, but if you are plowing, you’ve made a crooked furrow and that means that you have to keep making crooked furrows to match.
 In other words, you’ve made a total mess of the field.
 A person who plows has to keep his eyes straight ahead or he’ll botch the job.
-My sister found that out when she was learning to drive.
-She waved at some of her friends by the side of the road so they could see she was driving.
-Cars (like the lawnmowers and plows) tend to go in the direction where you are looking.
+I know someone who found that out when she was learning to drive.
+She waved at some of her friends by the side of the road so they could see that she was driving.
+Cars (like the lawnmowers and plows) tend to go in the direction that you are looking.
 She ran the car over a curb and popped the tire to her immense embarrassment.

 The point here is that if you have already thought it through and you know the right thing to do because it is obvious, but you continue to agonize over it, the opportunity will pass and you will have many regrets.

-If you have determined that you are doing the right thing, do the right thing!
+If you have determined the right thing to do, do it!
 Second-guessing yourself when the path is clear only defeats you.